qgis/QGIS-Documentation/source/plugins/plugins_openstreetmap.rst

 instructions: Choose current OSM data by clicking on one of their layers.
 Click on the |osm_import|:sup:`Import data from a layer` button.
 If there is no such button, someone has probably disabled the OpenStreetMap toolbar in your QGIS installation.
 You can enable it again in :menuselection:`Settings --> Toolbars --> OpenStreetMap -->`.

 After clicking on the button following message may show up:

-.. _`plugins/plugins_openstreetmap/osm_importdialog`:
+.. _figure_OSM_9:

 .. figure:: img/en/plugins_openstreetmap/osm_importdialog.png
    :align: center
    :width: 25em

-   OSM import message dialog
+   Figure OSM 9: OSM import message dialog

 In such case there is no vector layer currently loaded.
 The import must be done from a loaded layer - please load a vector layer from which you want to import data.
 After a layer is osm_importtoosmdialog.pngopened, your second try should give you a better result (don't forget to mark the current OSM layer again):

-.. _`plugins/plugins_openstreetmap/osm_importtoosmdialog`:
+.. _figure_OSM_10:

 .. figure:: img/en/plugins_openstreetmap/osm_importtoosmdialog.png
    :align: center
    :width: 25em

-   Import data to OSM dialog
+   Figure_OSM_10: Import data to OSM dialog

 Use the submit dialog to start the process of OSM data importing.
 Reject it if you are not sure you want to import something.

-.. \FloatBarrier